On the Use of Torque Measurement in Centroidal State Estimation

 \subsection{Extended Kalman Filtering}

-For the sake of simplicity and numerical efficiency, we choose to implement our estimator as an Extended Kalman Filter (EKF).
-The EKF estimates the mean $\boldsymbol{\mu}$ and the error covariance ${P}$ over the state $\boldsymbol{x}_k$, where both process and measurement models are corrupted by additive zero-mean Gaussian noise.
-The stochastic system in discrete form is
+We choose to implement our estimator as an Extended Kalman Filter (EKF).
+The EKF estimates the mean $\boldsymbol{\mu}$ and the error covariance matrix ${P}$ over the state $\boldsymbol{x}_k$, where both process and measurement models are corrupted by additive zero-mean Gaussian noise.
+The discrete-time stochastic system evolves as:

 where the input $\boldsymbol{u}_k = \torque_k$ is the vector of joint torques and $\boldsymbol{z}_k$ is the measurement.
-The process noise $\boldsymbol{w}_k \sim \mathcal{N}(\boldsymbol{0}, {Q}_k)$ and measurement noise $\boldsymbol{v}_k \sim \mathcal{N}(\boldsymbol{0}, {R}_k)$ are parameterized by the corresponding covariance matrices ${Q}_k\ {R}_k$.
+The process noise $\boldsymbol{w}_k \sim \mathcal{N}(\boldsymbol{0}, {Q}_k)$ and measurement noise $\boldsymbol{v}_k \sim \mathcal{N}(\boldsymbol{0}, {R}_k)$ are parameterized by the corresponding noise covariance matrices ${Q}_k$ and ${R}_k$.
 These matrices constitute the main tuning parameters of the filter.
 Note that the process noise is chosen to be purely additive (rather than based on the uncertainty in torque sensing) for the sake of simplicity in filter implementation.
-In other words, we represent the effects of torque measurement and dynamic model error using additive noise in the process model.
+In other words, we represent the effects of joint torque measurements and dynamic model errors as additive noise in the process and measurement models respectively.